Chapter 2 : The Role

 The Queen’s attendants would be involved in court ceremonies – greeting ambassadors, playing in masques, and dancing with foreign kings.
 Anne Boleyn’s first named appearance was in a masque at York Place, and she danced with François I of France at Calais, whilst her ladies danced with his gentlemen.
 They also formed an admiring chorus as the king and his knights jousted.

-Because the role of the lady-in-waiting or maid-of-honour involved the public face of the court, it was sometimes stipulated that they should be good-looking.
+Because the role of the attendants involved the public face of the court, it was sometimes stipulated that they should be good-looking.
 When Katharine of Aragon was being prepared to come to England, her parents were requested only to send beautiful ladies to wait on her and it appears that ladies performing in masques were selected for their looks, rather than their rank or acting talent.

 If a princess married abroad, she would take an entourage of ladies with her, usually including an older woman to give guidance to a girl who might be no more than adolescent.
 Sometimes these ladies were well-treated, and went on to marry in their new country – two of Katharine of Aragon’s ladies married English noblemen - but sometimes they were very badly treated.